ibm-cloud-docs/vpc/about-reserved-virtual-servers.md

 ## Notifications
 {: #notifications-reserved-virtual-servers-vpc}

-When your capacity reservation is complete, a confirmation message is sent.
+When your reservation is complete, a confirmation message is sent.

-You receive a [notification](https://cloud.ibm.com/user/notifications){: external} before the end of the term of your reserved virtual server capacity.
+You receive a [notification](https://cloud.ibm.com/user/notifications){: external} before the end of the term of your reservation.
 From here, you can decide whether to renew your reservation or cancel.

-If **Auto-renew** is selected when your reserve capacity, your contract automatically renews when your current contract ends.
+If **Auto-renew** is selected when your reservation, your contract automatically renews when your current contract ends.
 {: tip}

 ## Next steps
 {: #next-steps-reserved-virtual-servers-vpc}

-After you review and decided on your options, you're ready to provision your reserved capacity.
-For more information, [Provisioning reserved capacity for VPC](/docs/vpc?topic=vpc-provisioning-reserved-capacity-vpc).
+After you review and decided on your options, you're ready to provision your reservation.
+For more information, [Provisioning a reservation for VPC](/docs/vpc?topic=vpc-provisioning-reservation-vpc).